valerio-bozzolan/MediaWikiOrphanizerBot/README.md

 * `warmup` (int) - number of __seconds__ to wait before starting (after last edit on the list)
 * `cooldown` (int) - number of __edits__ to do until shutdown (you may want to re-schedule)
 * `delay` (int) - number of __seconds__ to wait before saving
+* `turbofresa` (int) - if the list is older than this number of seconds, a turbofresa will be spawned to clear the list

 An example: